 DB0, the operation will copy data only from the delta storage space of the database and the delta space of the sparse data files.
 A sparse backup can either be in the backup set format (default) or the image copy format.
 RMAN restores sparse data files from sparse backups and then recovers them from archive and redo logs.
 You can perform a complete or a point-in-time recovery on sparse data files.

-COMPATIBLE initialization parameter set to 12.2 or higher.
+COMPATIBLE initialization parameter is set to 12.2 or

 The base (read-only) data files in a sparse database are not encrypted.
 Ensure that the base data files are stored in a protected storage and accessed using secured communications.